isaacayz/e-commerce/README.md

 I have always been in love with Data science and machine learning with Python, but now I discovered there can be more.

-Built with Express.js, Mongodb and other interesting libraries
+Built with Express.js, Mongodb, some templating engines and other interesting libraries

 Watch this space.